ChrBarth/pypod/README.md

                             Send MIDI CC (needs value!)
       -v VALUE, --value VALUE
                             the value to be sent with the CC command

+We now have support for a config file.
+The format is json and it can be either stored in the current working or home directory (name is .pypodrc).
+Here is a sample:

+    {
+        "MIDI_IN": "USB Midi Cable:USB Midi Cable MIDI 1 24:0",
+        "MIDI_OUT": "USB Midi Cable:USB Midi Cable MIDI 1 24:0",
+        "MIDI_CHAN": "1"
+    }

 ## GUI:

 There is also a GUI (pypod_gui.py) based on Gtk and built with glade that is almost completely functional.
 At least modifying sounds works (and some stuff that is not possible using only the